Ali-Gatorre/python-maker-bot/README.md

 ---

-**Made with ❤️ by Alvaro Serero, Ali Daubale, Chloé Daunas and Ovia Chanemouganandam**
+**Made with ❤️ by Alvaro Serero, Ali Dabale, Chloé Daunas and Ovia Chanemouganandam**